Transfer to Bergen

 Students from Specialty Schools or Institutes

 Bergen Community College (BCC) established articulation agreements with local schools that do not meet the accreditation standards set for colleges and universities.
-Students who attended one of the schools below may receive credit for their studies.
+Please see the list of schools below.

-- Student sends transcript/ course grade sheet to ACE (www.acenet.edu) and requests an evaluation to be sent to BCC.
+Students must send official transcript/course grade sheet to the American Council on Education (ACE), www.acenet.edu, and request an evaluation report to be sent BCC.
 ACE does not provide grades.
 If needed at BCC, students would have to send grades in separately.

 Anthem Institute (formerly Chubb Institute)

 - Student must send transcript to ACE for an evaluation report.
 No agreement is in place for courses to transfer, so student would have to bring the report and course descriptions or syllabi to BCC department chairs for evaluation.

 - An accredited college.
 Berkeley has several campuses so student needs to submit transcripts from each location at which courses were taken.